-Bruce Torrence came to Randolph-Macon in 1993 after receiving his Ph.D. in Mathematics from the University of Virginia in 1991 and serving as a visiting Professor at Georgetown University for two years.
+Bruce Torrence is Professor Emeritus of Mathematics at Randolph-Macon College, where he has worked since 1993.
+After completing his Ph.D. in pure mathematics at the University of Virginia, he served two years as a visitor at Georgetown University before coming to R-MC.
 His dissertation is in cobordism theory, a branch of algebraic topology.
-He also received his masters and bachelors degrees in mathematics, from the University of Maryland and Tufts University, respectively.
-His research interests include algebraic topology, graph theory, and combinatorics.
+His masters and bachelors degrees are from the University of Maryland and Tufts University, respectively.
+Research interests include algebraic topology, graph theory, and combinatorics.
+He especially enjoys realizing visualizations of abstract mathematical ideas from these disciplines.

 Professional offices and recognition include:

-- Art Exhibition co-chair with Robert Fathauer for the Bridges conference on mathematical connections in art, music, architecture, education, and culture, 2020 (Helsinki, Finland).
+- Art Exhibition co-chair with Robert Fathauer for the Bridges Conference (on mathematical connections in art, music, architecture, education, and culture), 2020-present.

-- Program co-chair and Proceedings co-editor with Eve Torrence for the Bridges conference on mathematical connections in art, music, architecture, education, and culture, in 2018 (Stockholm, Sweden) and 2016 (Jyväskylä, Finland).
+- Program co-chair and Proceedings co-editor with Eve Torrence for the Bridges Conference, 2018 (Stockholm, Sweden) and 2016 (Jyväskylä, Finland).

 - Samuel Nelson Gray Distinguished Professor Award, R-MC, 2017.